noahweidig/noahweidig.github.io/content/blog/welcome/index.md

 Here, I’ll share thoughts on science, geospatial analysis, wildfire, conservation, data visualization, and the occasional technical lesson learned while building things.

 Some posts will be polished.
 Others will be short notes, ideas in progress, or reflections from projects I’m working on.
+I hope you'll join me as I explore this incredible planet we call home!